 Co Kriging is another Kriging method that is used in interpolation studies (Hartkamp 1999).
 It is a multivariate version of Kriging (Hoe and Cressie 1993, Pebesma 2004) which relies on the similarity between covariates’ spatial structure.
 Like UK and KED, Co-Kriging also uses covariates to improve prediction but uses a cross-variogram to include the spatial structure.
 Cross-variograms are similar to semi-variogram in all aspects with the exception that they represent cross-variation with respect to two different covariates rather than autocovariance (REF, Hevesi et al. 1992*).

 In the context of the climate interpolation, Kriging has been used in many studies (Phillips et al. 1992, Goovaerts 2000) and has performed well (Dingman eta l.
 1988?, Hartkamp 1999?) and several authors argue that it provides the most accurate method of interpolation (Dubrule 1983*, Burrough and McDonnel 1998, Stein and Costein 1991, REF recent).
 For instance, studies indicate that Kriging and co-kriging methods might be less sensitive to irregular network than splines (REF*).
-However when compared to splines, Kriging is computatively more intensive and results are highly sensible to the quality of the fitted variograms.
+However when compared to splines, Kriging is computatively more intensive and results are highly sensitive to the accuracy of the fitted variograms.
 Thus, one of the main challenges of the technique is to fit a representative variogram in an automated fashion.
 To tackle such challenges, various methods have been used to use regression fitting approaches with RMSE (Hiemstra et al. 2008) and robust estimator techniques (Cressie and Hawkings 1980, Attore et al. 2007).

 2.3.
 Splines and GAM

 First introduced by Schoenberg in 1946 in the context of mathematics, splines have found many applications in engineering, computer graphics (Bartels 1987), geometric design (Duchon 1970) and environmental sciences (Wood 2002).
 Over the years, splines have been used multiple times in climate studies to predict precipitation and/or temperature in studies such as NEW01 (New et al. 2002) and WorldClim (Hijmans et al. 2005), Hofierka et al. (2002) and (Tait et al. 2006).
 Splines form a family of methods that use a set of smooth functions to represent the relationship between a response (e.g. maximum temperature) and a set of covariates (elevation, latitude etc.) allowing a flexible representation of non-parametric relationship (Hastie and Tibshirani 1990).
 In smoothing splines, the relationship between response and covariates is modeled as the sum of the bases in subsections of the domain of interest.
 Splines may take a variety of functional forms with different properties but often used are cubic or higher degrees polynomials.
-Since polynomial bases are good approximators locally but may diverge in important ways globally, the domain of prediction is divided in subintervals with each point between sections called “knots” resulting in a piecewise polynomial function.
+Since polynomial bases can be good approximators locally but may diverge in important ways globally, the domain of prediction is divided in subintervals with each point between sections called “knots” resulting in a piecewise polynomial function.
 Polynomials correspond to bases functions that can be rescaled in different subsections and fitted more tightly to represent the relationship between the response and covariates.
 The spline is smooth in the sense that the piecewise function and its derivatives are continuous at the knots (enforced through mathematical constraints).